dwarvesf/playground/Frontend/react/state-management-strategy.md

 authors:
   - 'thanh'
 date: '2024-10-29'
-description: 'Discover State Management strategies, best practices, and when to use each approach for scalable, efficient React applications'
+description: 'Discover state management strategies, best practices, and when to use each approach for scalable, efficient React applications'
 tags:
-  - 'react'
+  - 'React'
-title: 'State Management Strategy in React'
+title: 'State management strategy in React'
-short_title: 'State Management Strategy'
+short_title: 'State management strategy'
 ---

 State management is a core architectural topic in React, especially as applications grow in complexity.
 While local component state (using `useState` or `useReducer`) is suitable for small to medium apps, more sophisticated state management strategies become essential as your app scales.

-### Local Component State with Hooks
+### Local component state with hooks

 React’s native `useState` and `useReducer` are sufficient for managing state at the component level and are efficient for isolated, reusable components.
 However, challenges arise when dealing with deeply nested or cross-component data dependencies.